 The Fear Response

-All anxiety disorders, for example phobias are centered round our natural reactions to fear.
+All anxiety disorders, for example, phobias are centered around our natural reactions to fear.
 People who suffer from Phobias are really afraid of the feelings of fear that accompany their feared situation.
 Nearly all phobias are related around situations, places, object or animals which cannot possibly harm them.

 Fear is a skill, which we have learned as we grow up.
 How many times do we see children run onto a busy road?
 They have not learned the fear response.

-It can be seen clearly that fear in the right place is essential to our well being.
-Without it I doubt if most of us would survive very long.
-Having established that that we need to survive, what has this to do with phobias or anxiety disorders?
-The answer is that, over a long period of time, sufferers have learned too much fear and misinterpret situations as if they are real danger.
-Our body will always respond to the tension in our body and the way we think with the primitive reaction of the ‘fight and flight’ response.
+It can be seen clearly that fear in the right place is essential to our well-being.
+Without it, I doubt if most of us would survive very long.
+Having established that we need it to survive, what has this to do with phobias or anxiety disorders?
+The answer is that, over a long period of time, sufferers have learned too much fear and misinterpret situations as if they are a real danger.
+Our body will always respond to the tension in our body and the way we think with the primitive reaction of the ‘fight or flight’ response.